 Even if your MT tool gets 1% of translations done correctly, and it’s usually much better than that, this scales up to thousands of translations in a multi-million-word project.

-Translation as a specialism will always require a combination of human and machine minds, and in a sense, both types of brains contribute different things.
-A human can’t match a machine for speed and cost-effectiveness, but humans can check the accuracy and provide invaluable nuanced language skills where they are crucial to a business’s image and global reach.
+Translation as a specialism will always require a combination of human and machine minds.
+In a sense, both types of brains contribute different things.
+A human can’t match a machine for speed and cost-effectiveness.
+On the other hand, humans can check the accuracy and provide invaluable nuanced language skills crucial to a business’s image and global reach.

 One final thought on the contribution NMT has the potential to make to any business is to think about its advantage in translating user-generated content, especially content that appears on social media.